 Mattress Recycling Services

 Old mattress recycling services are not required in 47 states — only California, Rhode Island, and Connecticut have laws on the books requiring removal and recycling of an old mattress.
-Those states also charge a fee at purchase that ensures free recycling for mattresses.
+Those states also charge a fee at purchase that ensures no-charge recycling at the mattress’ end of life.
 Several companies in our review go beyond what is required by law and offer free recycling of an old mattress: Saatva, ZenHaven, and Loom & Leaf.
 Happsy, Spindle, and Casper collaborate with 1-800-GOT-JUNK to provide removal services for a fee, while the rest of the companies do not offer mattress removal.